Sauravkr09/sauravkr09/README.md

 <div>
 <br/>
-An inquisitive person with a keen interest in various fields of computer science such as C++,DSA and Web development and actively seeking to explore these further.
+An inquisitive person with a keen interest in various fields of computer science such as Java,DSA and Web development and actively seeking to explore these further.
 I am a passionate learner seeking a role in a company where I can contribute my ideas and be mentored towards a successful career.</br>

 </div>